mkejeiri/Domain-Driven-Design/README.md

  - To identify an root entity or aggregate, ask the question, Does an entity makes sense by its own? if it does than it's an aggregate (root entity), otherwise it's part of an already existing aggregate or root entity, e.g. a slot cannot exist without a SnackMachine,does an entity within the SnackMachine (aggregate), the Snack class/entity can life by its own so it could be a different root aggregate/entity.
  - Change boundaries when you discover more information
  - Avoid creating aggregates that are too large because it hard to maintain consistency if you have to update/store partial part of the aggregate.
- - Proper boundaries are sometime a trade-off between simplicity and performance.
+ - Proper boundaries are sometime a trade-off between simplicity and performance, in that case newly split aggregates are referenced by their id's in the aggregate root which were part of, they will have their own transaction boundary.
+If those aggregate lives in the same bounded context and deployed as single physical unit, then use Domain Events to communicate between them and skip the messaging infrastructure such as NServicebus (immediate consistency), otherwise we have to go through the messaging infrastructure (eventual consistency).
  - There's no limit on how many value objects are in the aggregate.
  - 1-to-many should be 1-to-some, need to extract to different aggregate: e.g. SnackMachine and PurchaseLog, separate the PurchaseLog and use domain event to communicate between SnackMachine and PurchaseLog.
  - Do NOT expose internal entities outside the aggregate